Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/02-super_sampling_rate_fir/SingleStreamSSR/README.md

 ## Super Sampling Rate and Polyphase

 When the input sampling Rate is above the clock frequency of the processor (Super Sampling Rate), samples must be acquired in parallel.
-For a 2 Gsps input sample rate, you can specify that the filter should receive two samples at a 1 GHz rate, which can be seen as two data streams (Polyphase decomposition), each one at 1 Gsps.
-Because the AI Engine array AXI-Stream network is limited to 1 GHz (slowest speed grade), the high sampling rate input (above 1 Gsps) is to be decomposed into multiple phases to be processed.
+For a 2.5 Gsps input sample rate, you can specify that the filter should receive two samples at a 1.25 GHz rate, which can be seen as two data streams (Polyphase decomposition), each one at 1.25 Gsps.
+Because the AI Engine array AXI-Stream network is limited to 1.25 GHz (VCK190 device speed grade), the high sampling rate input (above 1.25 Gsps) is to be decomposed into multiple phases to be processed.

-As a first example, suppose there is a 2 Gsps data stream to be processed, it can be split into two phases to be routed to the AI Engine array:
+As a first example, suppose there is a 2.5 Gsps data stream to be processed, it can be split into two phases to be routed to the AI Engine array:

 ![PolyphaseOrder2](../Images/PolyphaseOrder2.jpg)

-A 5 Gsps data stream must be split into 5 phases:
+A 6.26 Gsps data stream must be split into 5 phases:

 ![PolyphaseOrder5](../Images/PolyphaseOrder5.jpg)

-## Organize Computation for a 2 Gsps Data Stream in 2 Phases
+## Organize Computation for a 2.5 Gsps Data Stream in 2 Phases

-For a single-rate filter, a 2 Gsps input sample rate also means a 2 Gsps output sample rate.
+For a single-rate filter, a 2.5 Gsps input sample rate also means a 2.5 Gsps output sample rate.
 Because the input stream is separated into two (even, odd) streams, the output stream must be split the same way.

 Take a look at how **y0** is computed: